robinsonraju/robinsonraju.github.io/_posts/2015-02-15-winnowing-local-algorithms-for-doc-fingerprinting.md

 > Schleimer, S., Wilkerson, D. S., and Aiken, A. 2003.
 Winnowing: local algorithms for document fingerprinting.
 In Proceedings of the 2003 ACM SIGMOD International Conference on Management of Data (San Diego, California, USA, June 09 – 12, 2003).

 My focus area right now is data chunking alogrithms.
-I'd jumped right into data chunking using hashing and finger-printing algorithms since those are popular and there are multiple papers on them.
+I'd jumped right into data chunking using hashing algorithms since those are popular and there are multiple papers on them.
 This week I thought I'd take a step back and review some other techniques.

 Here is a high level overview of different chunking algorithms -